The Hidden Habits Of Genius by Craig Wright

 The Hidden Habits Of Genius by Craig Wright is a self-improvement / biography book published in 2020.

-After examining Einstein, Mozart, and Da Vinci’s brains and genes, scientists haven’t found evidence of anything biologically predicting their future successes.
+After examining people’s genes such as Einstein, Mozart, and Da Vinci, scientists haven’t found evidence of anything biologically predicting future success.
 Genius involves the complicated expression of too many hidden personal traits to be reduced to a single anomaly in our brain or chromosomes.
 As Wright describes, “How an exceptional individual’s traits work together to produce genius remains a mystery.
-What these traits are and how they can be cultivated is the subject of this book.”

 After studying dozens of commonly agreed “geniuses” from Mozart and Shakespeare to Picasso and Da Vinci, Yale professor Craig Wright isolated the shared qualities between these great individuals and created The Hidden Habits Of Genius based on his findings.